ChenMetanoia/Git-and-GitHub-Tutorial/README.md

 `git shortlog`, a quick way that we can see how many commits each contributor has added to the repository

 ⚠️`git shortlog -s -n` If we just want to see just the number of commits that each developer has made, we can add a couple of flags: `-s` to show just the number of commits (rather than each commit's message) and `-n` to sort them numerically (rather than alphabetically by author name).
-(By Udacity)

 `git log --author=Surma` filter by author